Public Works Project Update: Week of May 24

 Downtown Water and Wastewater System Improvements Project Complete

-The City of Johnson City’s two-phase Downtown Water and Wastewater System Improvements Project will begin Monday, Oct.
-12. This project includes the rehabilitation of 2,600 feet of sewer line and over 550 feet of waterline installation.
+The City of Johnson City’s two-phase Downtown Water and Wastewater System Improvements Project is complete.
+This project included the rehabilitation of 2,600 feet of sewer line and over 550 feet of waterline installation.

-The second phase will begin in January and involve water and sewer work on East Market Street from Buffalo Street to South Roan Street.
-This will include the open cut installation of a new waterline as well as new water service lines and new fire sprinkler connections to each property along the route.
-Rehabilitation of the sewer line in this section of East Market Street will also be completed during this time.
-Sewer cleanouts will also be installed for all businesses that presently do not have one available for access.
+The second phase involved water and sewer work on East Market Street from Buffalo Street to South Roan Street.
+This included the open cut installation of a new waterline as well as new water service lines and new fire sprinkler connections to each property along the route.
+Rehabilitation of the sewer line in this section of East Market Street was also completed during this time.
+Sewer cleanouts were installed for all businesses that did not have one available for access.

-The City of Johnson City is reinvesting over $1 million in the project.
+The City of Johnson City reinvested over $1 million in the project.
 A portion of the project is being funded through the Appalachian Regional Commission (ARC).